Ship Wake Detection in SAR Images via Sparse Regularization: Introduction

-In this paper, we propose a novel approach to ship wake detection in SAR images which is also based on an inverse problem formulation.
+In this paper, we propose a novel approach to ship wake detection in SAR images which is based on an inverse problem formulation.
+The main contribution of this paper is to propose an innovative approach based on sparse regularisation to obtain the Radon transform of the image, in which the linear features are enhanced.
 The solution to the inverse problem involves Bayesian methodology which leads to a \textit{maximum a-posteriori} (MAP) estimator.
-Our proposed cost function uses the \textit{generalised minimax concave} (GMC) penalty of Selesnick \cite{selesnick2} as regularisation term and compares its merit with respect to the \textit{total variation} (TV), \textit{nuclear}, $L_1$ and $L_p$ norms.
-The use of the GMC penalty demonstrates the advantages of non-convex sparse regularisation while enforcing the cost function to remain convex, i.e. having a log-concave posterior.
+Our proposed cost function uses the \textit{generalised minimax concave} (GMC) penalty of Selesnick \cite{selesnick2} as regularisation term and investigates its merit in comparison to the \textit{total variation} (TV), \textit{nuclear}, $L_1$ and $L_p$ norms.
+The use of the GMC penalty demonstrates the advantages of non-convex sparse regularisation while allowing the cost function to remain convex.
 We use SAR images of the sea surface from different sources, including TerraSAR-X, COSMO-SkyMed, SENTINEL-1 and ALOS2 to test the performance of the proposed method.
-For the ship wake detection step, we use a method which performs detection in Radon domain as in \cite{graziano1,graziano2}.
-In this study, contrary to \cite{graziano1,graziano2} the proposed method detects ship wakes, independently of real information about the ships and the environment, by roughly selecting the required parameters directly from the observed SAR images.
-MAP estimates for the images are obtained using the \textit{forward-backward }(FB) algorithm for the GMC prior and \textit{the two-step iterative shrinkage/thresholding} (TwIST) algorithm \cite{bioucas2007new} for the other types of priors utilised in this paper.
-Then, the proposed approach is compared to Graziano et. al. \cite{graziano1,graziano2} and the log-regularised Hough transform based method \cite{aggarwal2006line}.
-We experimentally show that our proposed method achieves the best performance in both cases analysed, with an 80\% accuracy in detecting ship wakes.
+For the ship wake detection step, we use a method which performs detection in the Radon domain as proposed in \cite{graziano1,graziano2}.
+In this study, contrary to \cite{graziano1,graziano2} the proposed method detects ship wakes, independently of real information about the ships and the environment, by selecting the required parameters directly from the observed SAR images.
+MAP estimates for the images are obtained using the \textit{forward-backward }(FB) method and \textit{the two-step iterative shrinkage/thresholding} (TwIST) algorithm \cite{bioucas2007new}.

 The rest of the paper is organised as follows: the image formation model for ship wakes identification, the MAP estimation, GMC regularisation and priors employed are discussed in Section \ref{sec:Methods}.
 The detection algorithms and SAR data sets are presented in Sections \ref{sec:Detection} and \ref{sec:Data}, respectively.
 Experimental studies and results are provided in Section \ref{sec:Exp}.
 Section \ref{sec:conc} concludes the paper with a brief summary.